- Inhabitat – Sustainable Design Innovation, Eco Architecture, Green Building - http://inhabitat.com -

 “It has the potential to be a substitute for many petroleum-based plastics.
 It’s left the art world and seems to have entered a Science Fiction novel or something like that,” explained Ross in a recent interview with Glasstire .
 “With this stuff it’s possible to go into regional production of biomaterials.
 For instance, here in San Francisco, we could start producing lots of local materials using this fungus and could create a pilot project of sorts.”

-In 2011, Ross applied for a patent for the use of mycelium as an organic building material (the patent is still pending).
+Ross also recently patented his own version of the mycotecture procedure; Evocative , the biomaterials firm behind NYC’s Hy-Fi Mushroom Tower, has also been awarded a patent for a similar procedure.
 Ross isn’t just interested in mycelium’s potential as a building material, though — he also uses it as a medium for fine art.
-His work has been on display at several at museums around the world, and his work is currently part of the “Intimate Science ” exhibition, which opens at Real Art Ways in Hartford Connecticut in November.
+His work has been on display at several at museums around the world, and he regularly debuts his other biomaterials works at events such as Maker Faire .

 + Philip Ross